 Things to think about as a business owner

 One important aspect that you need to pay close attention to when starting a business is your cash flow.
 Did you take out a loan?
 Are you making income off of your business and products already?
 Do you have employees to pay?
 Are you paying for marketing and advertising?
-These are just a few of the many questions that you need to be asking yourself so that you can get yourself set up for success when it comes to your business finances.
+These are just a few of the many questions that you need to ask yourself so that you can get yourself set up for success when it comes to your business finances.

 Creating your office space

 After figuring out your financial situation, you will want to think about what you can get for your money when it comes to your office and space.
-Depending on your business, there are definitely some essentials that you cannot avoid.
+Depending on your business, there are some essentials that you cannot avoid.
 For one, you need an ample amount of space for everyone to work.
-You definitely do not want anyone to feel uncomfortable!
+You do not want anyone to feel uncomfortable!
 Second of all, make sure that your space is highly protected.
 This means getting security to get in and out of the building, including cameras.
 But, protect that security, too.
 Criterion Technology, Inc (https://ctioptics.com/). provides a second layer of security (for your security, haha!) with its injection molding lens.
 Want to know more about it?
 They say:

 “20 years ago, Criterion entered the world of injection molding after spending years thermoforming optical quality acrylics.
-The same high standards for optical and cosmetic quality that were applied to thermoforming were brought forward to injection molding.
+The same high standards for optical and cosmetic quality applied to thermoforming were brought forward to injection molding.
 The only way to mold a dome with equal optical quality is with two highly polished surfaces, vented precisely to allow the material to flow evenly during the fill cycle.
 Criterion’s North American tool makers and highly skilled processing staff quickly perfected the craft.

 Acrylic, polycarbonate, and nylon products are injection molded using state-of-the-art molding machines.
 Criterion’s injection molding machines and material storage areas are housed within clean, Class 100,000 molding areas.
 Highly skilled operators are trained to specifically mold optical grade products.
 Quality Control personnel continually monitor the injection molding process.
 Operators perform 100% in-process optical and cosmetic inspections to ensure customers receive only the highest quality products.
 Optical inspection equipment and test processes are designed and performed to meet each product’s performance criteria.”
 If you want to find out more about this Georgia-based business, check out their site.
 I am highly impressed with their 100% USA-made products that serve businesses well.